-0. Generala data: From 1130m to 1968m (Starhand) then down on the connecting ridge and up again on Sagran.
+From 1130 m to 1968 m (Starhand) then down on the connecting ridge and up again on Sagran.
 Orientation of ski slopes: S (from Starhand), W (from Sagran), E (the last part above parking place).
 Gear: The usual tour skiing equipment.

 Half a dozen of summits in the eastern part of Carnic Alps main ridge, the ones east of Gartnerkofel, are a true tour skiing paradise.
 Especially in a high winter time, when higher mountains can be dangerous for ski tours, these summits offer almost andless possibilities of shorter tours, but can also be combined in quite long and enduring ski trips.
 So I came on the idea that the quartet of summits: Starhand, Sagran, Cima Bella and Kuk can offer a nice one day traverse, forming a great circle tour.
 The winter 2008/09 is unusually rich with snow, enabling also passages through the woods to be very fine.
 Then, during the tour my wife didn't feel good, so we shortened it, arriving on the "Camoscio" parking place only after four hours.
 That is why here I am describing only the Starhand-Sagran part of the traverse.

 More about these mountains you can read on the main page.